boxboat/k8s-on-azure-wkshp-slg/lab-aro.md

     title: About Author
     title_url: '#'
     external_url: true
-    description: Justin is a solutions architect at BoxBoat.
+    description: Justin is a Solutions Architect at BoxBoat.
 He was been working with Azure for many years.
 Sometimes, he goes by Jimmy.

 # Micro navigation
 micro_nav: true